spryker-demo/merchant-onboarding/README.md

 # Merchant Onboarding.

-{{MerchantOnboarding module is responsible for extending merchant with merchant onboarding state machine.}}
+MerchantOnboarding module is responsible for extending merchant with merchant onboarding state machine.

 ## Installation